Skip to main content

 By default, all available collections are read in when the Roda server boots up.
 This might not be a big deal in production since it’s a one-time procedure, but bear in mind that on large sites, having all that data loaded in memory could prove costly.
 In addition, in development, any time you make a change to a file and the site rebuilds, resources are re-read into memory.

-You can configure collections, including the built-in pages and posts collections, to be skipped when your site’s running in SSR mode.
-Just set skip_for_ssr to true for collection metadata in your config file.
+You can configure collections, including even the built-in pages and posts collections, to be skipped when your site’s running in SSR mode.
+Set skip_for_ssr to true for collection metadata in your config file.
 For example, to skip reading posts in config/initializers.rb:

 Bridgetown.configure do